cjmoreno094/Fitness-Friend/docs/api/post-new-activity.md

 ## Before you start

-Make sure you've completed the [Before you begin tracking](../tutorials/before-you-begin-tracking.md) topic on the development system you'll use for the tutorial.
+Make sure you've completed the [before you begin tracking](../tutorials/before-you-begin-tracking.md) topic on the development system you'll use for the tutorial.

 ## What methos are we using?